SydneyBioX/tidy2019/data_search.md

 # Gene expression

 + Take this sample data and add on 10 genes from NanoString https://www.ncbi.nlm.nih.gov/geo/geo2r/?acc=GSE43251&platform=GPL16444.
-This data has a pretty good experimental design.
+This data has a pretty good experimental design. https://rnajournal.cshlp.org/content/19/1/51/suppl/DC1 supplementary table 4 has the sample labelling.

 + This sample data is pretty dirty with replicates. https://www.ncbi.nlm.nih.gov/geo/geo2r/?acc=GSE55055.
 Not great, but possible.